Moths of North Carolina

 State Protection: Has no legal protection, although permits are required to collect it on state parks and other public lands.

 Comments: Given its economic importance, this is among the most-studied of sesiids.
-It’s a common and widespread species in North Carolina and is easily attracted to pheromone lures.
-While sample size has been small, DNA barcoding points to S. exitiosa being a complex of about three species (Bo Sullivan, pers. comm.).
-But until this puzzle is sorted out we treat it as a single species.
+It is a common and widespread species in North Carolina and is easily attracted to pheromone lures.
+While sample size has been small, DNA barcoding points to S. exitiosa probably being a complex of about three species, with two of these found in the western US.

 Photo Gallery for Synanthedon exitiosa - Peachtree Borer Moth